Mocodonia/MMService/README.md

 Mocodonia Map Service, a map for Mocodonia!

 ## About the project
 This project makes Mocodonia have a Google Maps style.
-With search, reviews, and images for the different locations.
+See the map as it is from the last snapshot!

 ## How did we make it
 These are all the things the project used.